nyris/SDK.Android/README.md

 ```

 ### Text Match Search
-nyris offers a service that helps you to search offers by text, sku, barcode, ...etc
+nyris offers a service that helps you to search offers by text, SKU, barcode, etc.

 you can use the text search service the same way as [image matching service](#match-your-first-image)